Welcome back to Melissa Making Cents.

 By now your Facebook feeds are full to the brim of adorable kids heading back to school on their 1st day.
 To me, there is nothing more adorable than seeing the “littles” carrying their big ole backpacks!

-This time of year for older students and their families brings up a little bit of anxiety.
+This time of year for older students and their families brings up a little bit of anxiety though.
 College is right around the corner!
-For Seniors, we are coming down to crunch time.
+For high school seniors and their families, we are coming down to crunch time.
 There are A LOT of deadlines to think about between now and graduation time.
-Sophomores and Juniors I’m also looking at you!
+Parent of high school sophomores and juniors I’m also looking at you!
 It’s about time to sit down with your parents and start building your college plans.

 Student loan debt is at a record high and growing

 So let’s address a major topic today.
-Student loan debt is at a record $1.5 trillion, and is growing at a staggering pace each year of approximately 1% or $100 BILLION!
-According to an Experian report, in Texas alone we grew our student loan debt at 5.8% just last year!
+According tot he US Federal Reserve, Student loan debt is at a record $1.5 trillion, and is growing at a staggering pace each year of approximately 1% or $100 BILLION!
+According to an Experian report, in my home state of Texas alone we grew our student loan debt at 5.8% just last year!
 (It’s safe to insert the phrase, EVERYTHING is bigger in Texas) I’m challenging YOU to help us change this awful crisis.

 For some lucky students, parents have been able to sock away money for college.
-But other families have been working too hard on reducing their own college debt to be able to save for their children’s college.
+But other families have been working too hard on reducing their own college debt and making ends meet to be able to save for their children’s college.
 Which just creates an inevitable cycle of perpetual student debt.
-Ever wonder why so many of us firmly believe that student loan debt is a scam?
-We are stuck paying these loans for 10-25 years, and sometimes longer.
+Ever wonder why so many firmly believe that student loan debt is a scam?
+Graduates are stuck paying these loans for 10-25 years, and sometimes longer.
 This also means that many of us are not able to think about saving for retirement until that huge burden is gone.